How the Canvas Works

 3. Script Writing

-Once you're happy with the outline, generate the full script.
+Once you're happy with the outline, switch to Script mode and generate the full script.
 The AI expands each section into full prose, applying your voice profile and considering your audience.

 4. Editing & Refinement